lorlouis/kanatest/README.md

 -r | ra re ri ru ro
 -n | na ne ni nu no
 -w | wa wu wo
-base | is the same as -ahkmsytrnw dakuten | adds each specified group's dakuten combined | adds eache specified group's combo katagana hiragana | will load hiraganas instead of kataganas
+--base | is the same as -ahkmsytrnw
+--dakuten | adds each specified group's dakuten --combined | adds eache specified group's combo katagana --hiragana | will load hiraganas instead of kataganas

 if --dakuten or --combined are the only groups specified all the dakuten and/or combo